From BR Bullpen

-After his playing career ended, Berg was a Boston Red Sox coach in 1940 and 1941.
+After his playing career ended, Berg was a Boston Red Sox coach from 1939 to 1941.
 But just when he was becoming unhappy with coaching, an opportunity opened up for him to become a spy, with the forerunner of the CIA, and he took it.
 While modern spies need to be unobtrusive, formerly it was thought good for spies to be well-known.

 Former Chicago White Sox teammate Ted Lyons, once said of Berg: "he can speak seven languages but can't hit in any of them."

 Berg was a part of the Major League All-Star team that toured Japan in 1934.
 Berg, who was added as he could speak twelve languages, missed one game in the series as he was using the afternoon to film the Tokyo industrial landscape, which would later be used in World War II by the OSS.
 He and Babe Ruth became good friends on the trip.